GewelsJI/gewelsji.github.io/_pages/about.md

 My research centers on <span style="color: #fe3535;">subtle visual perception (微视觉感知)</span>, aiming to model hard-to-detect patterns -- often imperceptible to human vision yet semantically meaningful -- in complex environments using advanced AI techniques, including computer vision, multimodal learning, and reinforcement learning.
 Empowering such perceptual capabilities in intelligent systems has broad real-world implications, including 1️⃣ **healthcare AI**, where early identification of subtle anomalies in medical imaging can enable timely and potentially life-saving interventions; 2️⃣ **camouflaged scene understanding**, where objects blend into their surroundings due to low contrast and unclear boundaries; and 3️⃣ **ultra-precision applications**, where identifying ultra-tiny objects or subtle structures requires high spatial precision and fine-grained representation.

 # 🔥 News
-- `2026.03` We are excited to launch the [Colon-X](https://github.com/ai4colonoscopy/Colon-X) project, an open initiative aimed at advancing intelligent colonoscopy toward clinical reasoning.
-- `2026.01` Our paper "Frontiers in Intelligent Colonoscopy" has officially available on [Springer](https://link.springer.com/article/10.1007/s11633-025-1597-6) platform.
-Code can be found on our [GitHub repository](https://github.com/ai4colonoscopy/IntelliScope).

 <div style="
   display: flex;